fabriziotappero/ip-cores/README.md

-Collection of VHDL and Verilog open-source IP Cores from opencores.org
+Collection of VHDL and Verilog open-source IP cores from opencores.org